ekernf01/perturbation_data/README.md

 ### About the datasets

-The main commonality among these data: they all measure the transcriptome, and every test dataset includes measurements after a genetic knockout or an overexpression experiment.
+The two main commonalities among these data: they all measure the transcriptome, and every test dataset includes measurements after a genetic knockout or an overexpression experiment.
 The main differences among these datasets are:

 - What lab or project did they come from?
 - What organism are they in?